-What Is Uterine Fibroid Embolization Treatment?
+What is Uterine Fibroid Embolization(UFE) Treatment?

-UFE treatment is a great option for women who suffer from fibroids but don’t want to go through a surgery with a long recovery time.
-After UFE, your fibroids will shrink, and your toughest symptoms — from heavy menstruation to chronic abdominal pain — will disappear.
+UFE treatment is a revolutionary option for women who suffer from fibroids but don’t want to undergo major surgery with a long recovery time.
+It also offers alternatives over a hysterectomy for women who wish to get pregnant in the future.
+After UFE, your fibroids will shrink, and your toughest symptoms — from heavy menstruation to chronic abdominal pain — can disappear.

 What to Expect During a UFE Procedure

 A UFE procedure is quick and relatively straightforward.
 At USA Fibroid Centers, an interventional radiologist will start by giving you a light sedative that helps you relax.
-Then, we’ll locate your fibroids using an advanced ultrasound, also known as fibroid mapping.
+General anesthesia is not necessary.